2020-07-15

 The nature of the western Eastmarch is very beautiful.
 We meet a few travelers and get past Fort Amol without being harassed.
 (Or has the fortress been taken over by soldiers?
 I can no longer remember.)

-I had planned on traveling by the road, bypassing Darkwater and Vernim Wood, but when we reach the Darkwater bridge, I feel I want to drop in just for a moment.
+I had planned on traveling along the road, bypassing Darkwater and Vernim Wood, but when we reach the Darkwater bridge, I feel I want to drop in just for a moment.

 We don't do anything special, just speak a few words to a guard and then run across the hot pool area towards the Windhelm–Bitchen highway.
 We pass through Vernim Wood without stopping and soon reach Shor.